March 23, 2020

 5. Resident morale

 Our Executive Director is providing regular updates to our residents using automated voice messages, our in-house television channel and memos delivered to their apartments.

-Our Director of Community Programming is working on a series of remote activities for our residents using our in-house television channel and the Internet.
+Our Director of Community Programming has organized a series of remote activities for our residents using our in-house television channel and the Internet.
 These include yoga and fitness classes, club meetings, documentaries, concerts and museum tours.